2026 – 33rd Legislative Priorities

 SUPPORT (S ) 2/2/2026 – Referred to PSM, JDC.
 RHOADS, CHANG, Richards, San Buenaventura PSM, JDC HB2413

-HB1628 HD1
+HB1628 HD2

 RELATING TO COMPASSIONATE RELEASE.

 Establishes a protocol for compassionate release for certain ill or seriously debilitated incarcerated persons.
+Establishes a working group within the Department of Corrections and Rehabilitation to develop initial administrative rules to implement the protocol.
+Effective 7/1/3000.
+(HD2)

-SUPPORT (H ) 2/20/2026 – Reported from PBS (Stand.
-Com.
-Rep. No. 600-26) as amended in HD 1, recommending passage on Second Reading and referral to JHA.
+SUPPORT (H ) 3/10/2026 – Passed Third Reading as amended in HD 2 with Representative(s) Kila, Kitagawa, Olds, Sayama voting aye with reservations; Representative(s) Matayoshi, Pierick voting no (2) and none excused (0).
+Transmitted to Senate.
 TARNAS, AMATO, BELATTI, EVSLIN, GRANDINETTI, HUSSEY, ILAGAN, IWAMOTO, MARTEN, MORIKAWA, OLDS, PERRUSO, POEPOE, REYES ODA, SOUZA, TAKAYAMA PBS, JHA SB2688

 SB2688 SD1